Intelligencia GraphQL API Reference

 feature_type - String If the feature is boolean or numeric

-indication - String The indication for which each PTRS driver’s historical approval rate refers to
+indication - String The indication for which each PTRS driver's historic approval rate refers to

-program_value - numeric The program’s value for the PTRS drive
+program_value - numeric The program's value for the PTRS driver

 ptrs_feature_description - String PTRS driver name